General Motors Building (Manhattan): Site

 The General Motors Building is at 767 Fifth Avenue in the Midtown Manhattan neighborhood of New York City.
 It is bounded by 59th Street to the north; Fifth Avenue and Grand Army Plaza to the west; 58th Street to the south; and Madison Avenue to the east.
 The General Motors Building's site covers 84,350 ft2, with a frontage of 200 ft on Fifth and Madison Avenues and 420 ft on 58th and 59th Streets.
 The building is assigned its own ZIP Code, 10153; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.

-The General Motors Building is near The Sherry-Netherland to the north; 500 Park Avenue to the east; the Fuller Building and Four Seasons Hotel New York to the southeast; the LVMH Tower and 3 East 57th Street to the south; the Solow Building and Bergdorf Goodman Building to the southwest; and the Plaza Hotel to the west.
+The General Motors Building is near The Sherry-Netherland to the north; 500 Park Avenue to the east; the Fuller Building and Four Seasons Hotel New York to the southeast; the LVMH Tower, 3 East 57th Street, and 745 Fifth Avenue to the south; the Solow Building and Bergdorf Goodman Building to the southwest; and the Plaza Hotel to the west.
 In addition, The Pond and Hallett Nature Sanctuary within Central Park is to the northwest, across Grand Army Plaza.

 Fifth Avenue between 42nd Street and Central Park South was relatively undeveloped through the late 19th century, when brownstone rowhouses were built on the avenue.
 By the early 1900s, that section of Fifth Avenue was becoming a commercial area.
 The corner of Fifth Avenue, Central Park South, and 59th Street was developed with the Plaza, Savoy, and New Netherland hotels during the 1890s.
 The site of the General Motors Building was then occupied by the Savoy, which would be replaced in 1927 by the Savoy-Plaza Hotel.
 The only other structures on the Savoy-Plaza block were the four-story Emmet Arcade and the 15-story Madison Hotel.
 By the 1950s, almost all of the 19th-century structures on Grand Army Plaza had been either destroyed or renovated.

 Architecture

-The General Motors Building was designed by Edward Durell Stone of the firm Emery Roth & Sons.
+The General Motors Building was designed by Edward Durell Stone and the firm Emery Roth & Sons.
 It is 50 stories tall with a roof of 705 ft.
 The building also has two basement levels.
 The stories are connected by 35 elevators.